ankushkgupta2/databricks-poc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report (User)
-about: Create a report to help us improve
+about: As a user, create a report to help us improve
-title: ''
+title: "[External] [Bug] <Title>"
-labels: ''
+labels: bug
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what feature is not working.

-**Impact**
-Please describe the impact this bug is causing to your program or organization.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Logs**
-If applicable, please attach logs to help describe your problem.

-**Desktop (please complete the following information):**
+**What is the Bug Related To?
+Please Provide a Description.**&nbsp;

+**Categorize the Severity of the Bug from 1-5:**
+* 1 = most severe (a full-break in core function)
+* 2-4 = moderate (break for a particular aspect/feature) (how integral is the broken feature?)
+* 5 = least severe (non-functional issue, such as inconsitency / error in documentation or administrative in nature)&nbsp;

+**Please Complete the Following Information:**
- - OS: [e.g. iOS]
+ - OS: [e.g. iOS]:
- - Browser [e.g. chrome, safari]
+ - Browser [e.g. chrome, safari]:
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+ - Version [e.g. 22]:

-**Additional context**
-Add any other context about the problem here.
+ - Run environment (container, cloud service, HPC, platform, etc.):

+ **Please Outline Necessary Steps to Replicate Bug (Go to..
+Click on...
+Install the following... etc.):**

+**Any Additional Context or Information?
+Has There Been Any Progress Made So Far Towards this Request?
+Any Concrete Instructions to Resolve the Bug or Helpful Resources to Reference?
+Screenshots or Logs?**

+**In Case for Additional Follow-Up, Please Provide your Email:**